León Ferrari: Tucumán Arde

-One of Ferrari's most prolific protests within the Argentinian art world was his participation in Tucumán Arde.
-Tucumán Arde was a series of art shows put on by a collection of Argentinian artists whose aim was to expose the Argentinian government's wrongdoings in Tucumán, Argentina.
+One of Ferrari's most prolific protests within the Argentine art world was his participation in Tucumán Arde.
+Tucumán Arde was a series of art shows put on by a collection of Argentine artists whose aim was to expose the Argentine government's wrongdoings in Tucumán, Argentina.
 The exhibitions displayed photographs, articles, and short videos collected by the group of artists which showed the hardships and economic distress of the people living in Tucumán.
-As these exhibits were an exposure of the corrupt government, attacking the powerful and dangerous Argentinian dictatorship of the time, many of the artists who helped with Tucumán Arde remained in the background, not wanting to place a target on their back by proclaiming participation in the events.
+As these exhibits were an exposure of the corrupt government, attacking the powerful and dangerous Argentine dictatorship of the time, many of the artists who helped with Tucumán Arde remained in the background, not wanting to place a target on their back by proclaiming participation in the events.

 Period of abstention from art (c.
-1972-1976)
+1972–1976)

 After playing such a central role in heated, highly politicized protest art, Ferrari took a hiatus from art-making.
 Although he may have been making art during these years, his works were not appearing in the public sphere.
 In addition to this, Ferrari had been heavily involved in the political protest scene of Argentina in the 1960s.
-He may have made the decision to lay low for a while following highly dynamic period of protest, which included his participation in Tucumán Arde.
+He may have made the decision to lie low for a while following highly dynamic period of protest, which included his participation in Tucumán Arde.
 In 1976, Ferrari departed the country and entered a period of exile in São Paulo, Brazil.